Lapland-UAS-Tequ/tequ-tf1-ca-training-pipeline/README.md

 # tequ-tf1-ca-training-pipeline
 This guide is for configuring your Windows machine to train Tensorflow.js models.
 Guide assumes that source image files are annotated with Cloud Annotations tool (https://cloud.annotations.ai/).

+Colab notebook https://colab.research.google.com/github/cloud-annotations/google-colab-training/blob/master/object_detection.ipynb has been used as template for this pipeline.

 ## Requirements